rborcherds/wdd130/README.md

-# WDD 130 Starting Template Repository
+# WDD 130 Example of work for BYU Pathway Worldwide
-This repository is a starting template for students in WDD 130.
+This repository is an example of all the work that the student will do in WDD 130.